kardoj/eon/README.md

 ### In the making

+Figuring out a testing solution and testing everything that has been implemented so far.

 `eon updateproject <project_id|project_name|"multi word project name"> <new_name>` - Updates project name.

 Tracking project usage.
 Additional column with usage count for project which is updated accordingly when adding a new entry or removing an existing one.